MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-scale.md

 ---
 title: Scale a migration to Azure
-description: Use the Cloud Adoption Framework for Azure to learn how to plan for and perform a migration at scale to Azure.
+description: Learn how to use the Cloud Adoption Framework for Azure to plan for and perform a migration at scale to Azure.
 author: martinekuan
 ms.author: martinek
 ms.date: 07/01/2020